Cluster Three: The Natural World (10 credits)

 - MATH 107.
 Fundamentals of Mathematics I

-- GSCI 162.
+- ISCI 162.
 The Science of the Planets

-- GSCI 164.
+- ISCI 164.
 Physical Science: Learning Through Teaching

 After completing Cluster Three: The Natural World, students should be able to meet the following objectives: